fmerg/pymerkle/docs/target/source/api.rst

    >>> proof = tree.prove_consistency(3, 5)

-The second argument is optional end defaults to the current size.
+The second argument is optional and defaults to the current tree size.
 Verification proceeds as follows: